Can Expired Medicine Kill? The Dangers of Taking Old Drugs

 Even though there’s no recorded case of someone dying from expired medication, it can still happen indirectly.
 For example, epinephrine is a common drug used to treat life-threatening allergic reactions or anaphylaxis.
 If it’s administered incorrectly, it can cause death.

-Multiple studies have shown that anti-allergy medications that use epinephrine, like EpiPen, can lose most of their efficacy over time.
+Several studies have indicated that anti-allergy medications containing epinephrine, such as the EpiPen, can lose much of their effectiveness over time.
 An EpiPen past its expiration date might not be able to deal with an allergy enough to avoid complications or even death.

 Conclusion